 So even if your life is full of people, if you don’t regularly spend hours with a friend talking and listening about your concerns and hopes for life, if you don’t take time to let your feet touch the earth, breathe in fresh air in a beautiful environment, and fully feel gratitude and love throughout your body, your loneliness can be physically as well as mentally damaging.

 - “What would it hurt to stop what I am doing and go somewhere where I can enjoy the outside world?”
 The sights and sounds of nature remind us that we are a part of the life force working in all living things.

 - “Who would I be if I didn’t define myself by how much I accomplished today?”
 You don’t need to care less about your work to care more about your mental and physical health.

-- “What friend can I plan to visit or invite for an afternoon of true sharing?”
+- “Which friend can I plan to visit or invite for an afternoon of true sharing?”

-Read more tips on how to reconnect with your life force at Wander Woman: How High-Achieving Women Find Contentment and Direction and Outsmart Your Brain.
+Read more tips on how to reconnect with your life force by reading Wander Woman: How High-Achieving Women Find Contentment and Direction and Outsmart Your Brain.